 - Take the priority circuit and remove the hot wire.

-- Take the red wire from the transfer switch with a matching letter and install it on the circuit breaker.
+- Install the red wire from the transfer switch with a matching letter on the circuit breaker.

 - Take the removed power wire and connect it to the matching black wire from the transfer switch with a wire nut.